Cádiz expedition (1625): Cádiz

 The attack on and capture of El Puntal tower proved a mistake, as that fortification did not need to be captured to be able to attack Cádiz.

 Diego Ruiz, the deputy field commander at the defence of Cádiz.

 When Cecil landed his forces, they realised that they had no food or drink with them.
 Cecil then made the foolish decision to allow the men to drink from the wine vats found in the local houses.
 A wave of drunkenness ensued, with few or none of Cecil's force remaining sober.
 Realizing what he had done, Cecil took the only course left open to him and ordered his soldiers to return to their ships.
 When the Spanish army arrived, they found over 1,000 English soldiers still drunk; although every man was armed, not a single shot was fired as the Spanish put them all to the sword.

 Spanish galleons

 After the fiasco at Cádiz, Cecil decided to try to intercept a fleet of Spanish galleons that were bringing resources back from the New World.
 That failed as well because the ships had been warned of danger in the waters and so were able to take another route and returned home without any trouble from Cecil's ships.

 Return

 Disease and sickness was sweeping through the ranks, and since the ships were in a bad state, Cecil finally decided that there was no alternative but to return to England although he had captured few or no goods and made little impact on Spain.
-Therefore, in December, the fleet returned home; the expedition had cost the English an estimated £250,000.
+Therefore, in December, the fleet returned home; the expedition had cost the English an estimated £250,000 and resulted in the attackers suffering 1,000 dead and losing 30 ships.